dojo/docs/dojo/require.rst

   .. js ::

-        // The following line will load the Dijit Widget "dijit.form.Button".
+        // The following line will load the Dijit Widget "dijit/form/Button".
-        // Without this line you will get a "dijit.form.Button not defined" error. dojo.require("dijit.form.Button");
+        // Without this line you will get an undefinedModule error require(["dojo/parser", "dijit/form/Button"]);

   .. html ::